 Here’s a few suggestions for things to serve on the side.
 Obviously nobody is going to complain if you bring some Garlic Bread to the table, but to get some greens into your meal, add a quick side salad!
 A classic pairing would be a Arugula/Rocket Salad with Balsamic Dressing and Shaved Parmesan.

-Sides to serve with Baked Ziti
+Side salad suggestions to serve with Baked Ziti

 Ahh, the weekend is here.
 I see myself on the couch tonight, coddling a bowl of this Baked Ziti and binge watching something brainless on Netflix.
 Now that is a Friday night worth planning! – Nagi x